codepath/android_guides/Getting-Started-with-Gradle.md

 <a href="http://gradleplease.appspot.com"><img src="hhttp://imgur.com/OKJ58ld.png" title="Gradle Please Utility" /></a>

-## Using with Eclipse

-Eclipse does not have the same type of integration, so you will have to run Gradle from the command-line.
-You will also need to download **Gradle 2.21** from the [Gradle web site](http://services.gradle.org/distributions/gradle-2.21-bin.zip).

 ### How to setup the Gradle wrapper

-The current recommendation is to setup the Gradle wrapper (http://www.gradle.org/docs/current/userguide/gradle_wrapper.html).
+If you are planning to setup your own project without Android Studio (i.e. via Ecipse), the current recommendation is to setup the Gradle wrapper (http://www.gradle.org/docs/current/userguide/gradle_wrapper.html).
 The reason is that other people trying to use your project do not need to install Gradle themselves once you've generated the files needed to bootstrap the process.

-To generate this initial set of files (Android Studio will automatically do so when you select the wrapper option), you need to add these lines to your build.gradle file:
+To generate this initial set of files (Android Studio will automatically handle this work for you), you need to add these lines to your build.gradle file:

 ```bash
 task wrapper(type: Wrapper) {